 This Badusha Recipe yields crispy crust and soft inside delicious sweet which just melts in your mouth.
-This delicious Indian sweet is perfect for Diwali or any other happy occasions and for party.
+This delicious Indian sweet is perfect for Diwali or any other happy occasion and for the party.

 Coming back to this dessert recipe, making outer frill is really the fun part.
 But badusha can be made even without the frills.
 But taste and the texture remains the same.
-And they differs only on the appearance.
+And they differ only in appearance.
 I'm sure you will be liking both these versions.

-We generally make this sweet on the festive occasions like Diwali and holi.
+We generally make this sweet on festive occasions like Diwali and Holi.
 We do not wait for the festive occasions to come, make it often treat ourselves with this great Indian dessert.

 Few tips for Badusha Recipe: